 Accredited laboratories do such certification.
 A link that might help http://ec.europa.eu/growth/tools-databases/nando/

-We also recommend to google "notified bodies" who are test labs specialized in testing conformance with Harmonised Standards.
+We also recommend to search on Internet for "notified bodies" who are test labs specialized in testing conformance with Harmonised Standards.
 You are free to pick up one of those notified bodies.

-Use of the CE mark: If I use modules which are already CE certified (e.g. LoRaWan / Wifi / etc.), do I have to retake the certifications for the complete product (CEM / RED)?
+USE OF CE MARK: If I use modules which are already CE certified (e.g. LoRaWan / Wifi / etc.), do I have to retake the certifications for the complete product (CEM / RED)?
 Or can I consider “by similarity, all components are certified, so my complete product is certified and meets the requirements of the directive”?

 While ETSI cannot give a definitive interpretation of EU legislation, we are familiar with the Commission’s documents and we can indicate to you the best places to look.

 The short answer to your question is “no”: the complete product as placed upon the market has to be compliant with the Radio Equipment Directive (RED) and other New Legislative Framework (NLF) provisions that may apply.
 You cannot simply claim that a product is compliant because its components are themselves compliant.
 That does not mean that you have to repeat every test, but you do need to carry out a “risk assessment” and put together technical documentation (see clause 4.3 of the Blue Guide) that indicates the measures that you have taken to address the risks covered by the legislation.

 The Commission has published a guidance document to the Radio Equipment Directive, available here: https://ec.europa.eu/docsroom/documents/33162.